cadiblac/chembiohub-site/_posts/2016-02-22-creating-managing-project-chemireg.md

     1. Select ‘**Chemical**’ if your data has structural information (contains 2D molecular structures or SMILES).
     2. Select ‘**Inventory**’ if your data contains no structural information.
 4. Add a custom field.
 Custom fields are the data you wish to be catalogued for each entry and can be anything you want (location, names, etc).
-    1. The name of your field (text characters only).
+    + a) The name of your field (text characters only).
-    2. Make this field compulsory – it must be filled in to submit data.
+    + b) Make this field compulsory – it must be filled in to allow data to be saved.
-    3. Choose a field type appropriate for the data you’re submitting.
+    + c) Choose a field type appropriate to the data you’re submitting.
-    4. A description of what data this field is for.
+    + d) Describe what this field is for.
-    5. Make this field only visible to editors (users with the ‘viewer’ permission on this project will not see this specific custom field data).
+    + e) Make this field only visible to editors (users with the ‘viewer’ permission on this project will not see this specific custom field data).
 5. Delete or reorder a field by clicking and dragging.
 Fields at the top of the list will appear first in the table.
-6. Add additional fields
+6. Add more fields
 7. Disregard / Save project*

 *Note that you can’t remove or modify a field heading name after you’ve clicked save, but you can add additional ones and reorder them.